pfroysdon/projects/navigation/ins_error_sensitivity/readme.md

-# GPS Positioning
+# INS error comparison

 -----------------------------------------------------------------------------------

 # Introduction
-The "GPS Positioning toolbox" is a software package for the design and  evaluation of various GPS positioning methods and uses real-time C++ functions, translated to Matlab, for simulation and post-processing using either real (recorded) data or synthetic data.
-It conatins all necessary functions to read raw GPS and SBAS observables, ionosphere corrections, and ephemerides.
-GPS Line-of-Sight (LOS) vectors are estimated, and  positioning estimates are performed via Least Squares of the estimated pseudoranges.
-Additionally, Differential-GPS (DGPS) calculations can be performed when both Rover and Base Station data is available.
-Positioning is then computed from double-differenced measurements.
+The "INS error comparison toolbox" uses real-time C++ functions, translated to Matlab, for simulation and post-processing using either real (recorded) data or synthetic data.
 The functions implemented are commonly used in navigation systems.

+The demo script demonstrates use of 3 different INS mechanizations, and compares the attitude, velocity, and position drift of each.

 # Requirements